Looking to Purchase Engine Bearings?

 Bearing Materials

-Bearings are constructed from a number of different materials and are made up from a steel backing and internal layers of metal and finished with an overlay.
-Bi-Metal bearings generally have an aluminum alloy that is bonded to the steel backing.
+Bearings are constructed from a number of different materials and are made up of a steel backing and internal layers of metal and finished with an overlay.
+Bi-Metal bearings generally have an aluminium alloy that is bonded to the steel backing.
 A tri-metal bearing will have a Copper or Bronze layer followed by a Lead or Nickel barrier before the overlay is applied.
-Tri-metal bearings are considered a heavy duty bearing and are often referred to as lead copper or lead bronze bearings.
+Tri-metal bearings are considered heavy-duty bearings and are often referred to as lead copper or lead bronze bearings.
 Every bearing manufacturer has a different method of producing bearings and will use different compositions of alloys and uses of metals.
 Parts of the bearing may be sintered, electro-coated, or sputtered.
 Sputtering is a process where an element is physically vaporised and then returns to its state on the target object.
 This is called Physical vapour deposition.
-Sputter bearings have the largest load capacity than any other bearing reaching between 14500-17400 psi.
+Sputter bearings have the largest load capacity of any other bearing reaching between 14500-17400 psi.